Can we imitate the principal investor's behavior to learn option price?: Introduction

-The final step in reaching our ultimate goal is designing an optimization criterion for pricing the option and a dynamic hedging algorithm that can efficaciously take advantage of the cross-sectional information yielded by simulated price paths of the underlying stock.
+The final step to achieve our ultimate goal is designing an optimization criterion for pricing the option and a dynamic hedging algorithm that can efficiently take advantage of the cross-sectional information yielded by simulated price paths of the underlying stock.
 To this end, a self-financing portfolio is built to dynamically replicate the option price.
 The self-financing restriction raises a risk of exhausting cash for rebalancing the portfolio during the life of the option owing to a volatile price of the underlying stock.
-With the intention of minimizing this risk, the option price is comprised of a risk-free price and a risk-adjustment.
+With the intention of minimizing this risk, the option price consists of a risk-free price and a risk-adjusted cost.
 The self-financing restriction also guarantees that the portfolio's value change between adjacent time steps comes from the portfolio's return.
 Thus, we are capable of exploiting reinforcement learning to maximize the cumulative risk-adjusted return for recursively learning the hedging position and pricing the option.